tagion/alpha-one/README.md

 ## Request Tagions

-You need some Tagions to pay from one wallet to another.
-For that, we have an **automated faucet** that will send test Tagions to your wallet.
+You need some Tagions to pay from one account to another.
+For that, we have an **automated faucet** that will send test Tagions to your account.

 First, you need to generate a **payment request**: